akintunero/olumayowa.dev/content/blog/how-i-discovered-i-have-adhd/_index.md

 summary: "How I discovered I have ADHD and navigating life with it"
 ---

-# How I Discovered I Have ADHD and What It Means for My Tech Career

 I always knew I was different from my peers, but I never knew why.
 I struggled with staying focused, organizing my tasks, and managing my time.
 I thought I was just lazy or incompetent.
 It wasn’t until I was diagnosed with ADHD that I realized there was a reason for my behavior and that I wasn’t alone.